ptrsoft/ptr-architectures-doc/phase1-spec.md

 ### **AWS Cloud Element Explorer** --

-This service will take every AWS account ID as context and will show all the cloud elements (WAF / APIGw / CDN / S3 / Route53 / VPC -> EKS/ ECS / EC2 / RDS / Dynamo /.. ) for the account and their element details.
+The purpose of this service is to render the explorer for every App and Data Services in cloud.
+This service is a remote grafana that has a inbuilt ***Cloud Datasource*** .
+This service will have explorer for all cloud elements (WAF / APIGw / CDN / S3 / Route53 / VPC -> EKS/ ECS / EC2 / RDS / Dynamo /.. ).

+This remote grafana instance will either keep grafana Apps or Appkube Views for cloud elements(to be decided)

+For any App or Data services , SUI will call the remote grafana url with parameters and display the results in iframe in phase1.

+Phase2 , SUI will do only api calls and render directly in UI via proxy grafana API's server.
 ---

 ### **Cluster Explorer** -- This will  show  details of all the individual Cluster elements